apsinsights/aps-enrollment-map/README.md

 # APS Enrollment Map: How-To

 This page has both a school lookup tool and performance color coding.
+See the [finished product here](https://apsinsights.org/enrollment-map/).
 The page is built in Javascript and uses [Leaflet.js](https://leafletjs.com/) for mapping.
 Read-on to learn how to build it:

 ## Create map